 Undergraduate Completion Rates at Private Nonprofit Four-Year Institutions

 About three-quarters of students who started at a private nonprofit four-year institution in fall 2011 completed their degrees within six years—63.7 percent did so at their starting institution, 10.0 percent at another four-year institution, and 2.3 percent did so at a two-year institution.
-Although the majority of all students, regardless of race or ethnicity, completed a credential within six years, Black students had the lowest total completion rate among all groups (57.3 percent).
-Comparatively, 85.9 percent of Asian students, 81.9 percent of White students, and 72.3 percent of Hispanic students completed within six years.
+Although the majority of all students, regardless of race or ethnicity, completed a credential within six years, Black or African American students had the lowest total completion rate among all groups (57.3 percent).
+Comparatively, 85.9 percent of Asian students, 81.9 percent of White students, and 72.3 percent of Hispanic or Latino students completed within six years.

 National Student Clearinghouse Research Center